awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-using-sdk-java-delete-stream.md

 # Deleting a Stream<a name="kinesis-using-sdk-java-delete-stream"></a>

-You can delete a stream with the Kinesis Streams console, or programmatically\.
+You can delete a stream with the Kinesis Data Streams console, or programmatically\.
 To delete a stream programmatically, use `DeleteStreamRequest` as shown in the following code\.

 ```
 DeleteStreamRequest deleteStreamRequest = new DeleteStreamRequest();